feelinglovelynow/ace-graph-database/README.md

     { id: 'GetSchema', prop: 'schema' },

+    // QueryByNode - example: { actors: [ { uid: 'abc', firstName: 'Keanu', lastName: 'Reeves' } ... ] }
+    { id: 'QueryByNode', node: 'Actor', prop: 'actors' },

     // QueryByNode - example: { matrix: { uid: 'abc', name: 'The Matrix', actors: [ ... ] } }
     {
       id: 'QueryByNode',
       node: 'Movie',
       prop: 'matrix',
-      x: { // intellisense below changes based on id and node above
+      x: { // intellisense below changes based on id and node above, if x is not defined, all nodes and all their none relationship props will be in the response
         $o: {
           findByUid: '_:Matrix' // option: response.matrix will only have the matrix object b/c this option is set, without this find, an array of all movies would be in the response
         },